EmilyLMorris/survBoost/cran-comments.md

 ## Resubmission
-This is a resubmission.
 In this version I have:

-* Added link to arXiv paper with methods description in the DESCRIPTION file.

-## Release Summary
-This is the first attempted release of SurvBoost.
+* Fixed a bug found in the cross validation code.
+* Updated README to include a clearer description and example.

 ## Test environments
 * local OS X install, R 3.5.1